What Is a Traditional IRA?

 - Tax-deferred growth.
 Another tax benefit of a traditional IRA is how interest and capital gains are taxed.
 Taxes are not levied on the assets at the time their value increases.
 You are taxed at your ordinary income tax rate when the money is withdrawn at retirement.
 This could be beneficial since most people earn less annual income when they retire than when they are working.
 It’s likely that you’ll pay less tax on IRA income at that time.

 - Traditional IRA contribution limits.
 There is a limit to how much you can contribute to your IRA.
 In 2018, people under 50 could contribute up to $5,500.
 Someone aged 50 and older could invest up to $6,500.
 In 2019, these values will be increased to $6,000 and $7,000, respectively.

 - Income deductions.
 The contributions that you make may be deducted for the same year.
 Whether you’re eligible for this depends on two things.
 The first is if you or your spouse has an employer retirement plan, like a 401K.
 The second is your annual income.
 If you aren’t eligible, you can still put money into your IRA account; it just will not be tax-deductible.

 - How the IRS treats your traditional IRA distributions.
 The IRS considers these distributions as ordinary income and will apply income tax to it.

-At age 70, you must begin taking required minimum distributions, or RMDs.
-Failure to start taking the distribution at age 70 will result in a penalty reduction of 50% of the RMD.
-When you turn 70½, you cannot make any more contributions to the account.
+You must begin taking required minimum distributions, or RMDs, in the year in which you turn 72.
+Failure to start doing this will result in a penalty reduction of 50% of the RMD.

 Who is Eligible for a Traditional IRA?